 What is California Disability Insurance?

 The California State Disability Insurance (SDI) program provides short-term Disability Insurance (DI) and Paid Family Leave (PFL) wage replacement benefits to eligible workers who need time off work due to non-work-related illness or injury, pregnancy, or childbirth.
-The program is administered by California's Employment Development Department (EDD).2
+In addition to physical issues, covered disabilities include mental illnesses that prevent you from working.
+The program is administered by California's Employment Development Department (EDD), and is funded via a 1.3% SDI withholding tax.2

 What is the difference between disability insurance (DI) and paid family leave (PFL)?

 Both types of benefits are designed to provide temporary assistance to help workers navigate challenging circumstances.3 Disability insurance provides weekly payments to replace lost income when you can't work due to an injury or mental or physical condition that isn't job-related.
-(Job-related issues are covered by Worker's Compensation).4 PFL benefits help replace income when you can't work due to covered family leave, such as for childbirth or adoption, or to care for an immediate family member.5
+(Job-related issues are covered by Worker's Compensation).4 PFL benefits help replace income when you can't work due to covered family leave, such as for childbirth or adoption, to care for an immediate family member, or when a military family member is deployed.5

 How much can you get if you qualify for California SDI benefits?